 AUU Dream Team 7 SPA Srongpol 1 (Sunday 3rd April 2022) Bangkok Premier League Division 3 (att: c25)

 The only information I had for the venue was that it was at the National Training Centre in Nong Chock.
-We set out by taxi, going the wrong way which meant a long detour that took us past Bangkok Arena.
+We set out by taxi, going the wrong way, which meant a long detour that took us past Bangkok Arena.

-Just how an arena, miles from the city had its title was one I couldn’t answer, but it looked impressive enough from outside.
-Originally titled Bangkok Futsal Arena and was built for the 2012 World Cup of that sport.
+Just how an arena, miles from the city, had its title was one I couldn’t answer, but it looked impressive enough from outside.
+Originally titled Bangkok Futsal Arena, and was built for the 2012 World Cup of that sport.
 Unfortunately, it was never used after a faulty floor was laid.
 As to its future, who knows?

-Anyway, we eventually found what we were looking for after passing the former BEC Tero Sasana stadium and then being dropped off by the large buildings which once looked like a blueprint for the future but were now semi-derelict.
+Anyway, we eventually found what we were looking for after passing the former BEC Tero Sasana stadium and then being dropped off by the large buildings, which once looked like a blueprint for the future but were now semi-derelict.

 Chai was ever helpful in informing me of fixtures and even asked me if I fancied a game.
-Twenty years previously for sure, but my days at that level were well in the past.
-Though I must admit on occasions, I did wonder.
+Twenty years previously, for sure, but my days at that level were well in the past.
+Though I must admit, on occasions, I did wonder.

 A couple of which occurred during the first half of this encounter.
 The game started reasonably even before the fitness and skill of the youthful AUU side began to tell.
 A superb free kick on fifteen minutes from midfielder Rata Kochasen opened the scoring and opened the floodgates.

 Srongpol were being pulled apart at ease.
 French goalkeeper Michele Lanari made a rare save before a free kick cannoned off his bar with the stopper well beaten.
-He was picking the ball out of the net once again nine minutes before the interval following a long-range effort from defender Chanakorn Soikham.
+He was picking the ball out of the net once again, nine minutes before the interval, following a long-range effort from defender Chanakorn Soikham.

-The goals were being shared out by the Dream Team with Nonthaphon Daoruang collecting a long pass and lobbing Lanari a couple of minutes later to make it 5-0.
+The goals were being shared out by the Dream Team, with Nonthaphon Daoruang collecting a long pass and lobbing Lanari a couple of minutes later to make it 5-0.
 It was half a dozen on the stroke of halftime as the same player was sent clean through.

-During the break, we tried unsuccessfully to find anywhere selling water and had a walk around the pitch and taking in the pleasant surroundings.
+During the break, we tried unsuccessfully to find anywhere selling water and had a walk around the pitch and took in the pleasant surroundings.
 It really did have potential, if not for the national team, then a professional club as a base.

-Credit to Srongpol who re-organised and made five changes in personnel, including the goalie.
-They were far better after the interval despite conceding ten minutes after the restart as Daoruang completed his hat trick after getting clean through once again.
+Credit to Srongpol, who reorganised and made five changes in personnel, including the goalie.
+They were far better after the interval, despite conceding ten minutes after the restart as Daoruang completed his hat trick after getting clean through once again.

-Whether AUU took their foot off the gas, or Srongpol were genuinely decent is hard to tell, but it made for a far better watch.
+Whether AUU took their foot off the gas, or Srongpol were genuinely decent, is hard to tell, but it made for a far better watch.
 The away side got their reward with sixteen minutes remaining as Phitsanu Chivajorn netted a consolation.

 We decided to have a walk after the game and have a look at the old stadium, which once hosted big crowds in the top level of Thai football.
 A game had just come to a conclusion in the Bangkok Premier League.
 I later found out that APD United used it for their two sides.